-Associate Dean for Research and Graduate Programs: Provides leadership for the development and maintenance of graduate educational programs within the College of Education and P-16 Integration.
-The Associate Dean for Research and Graduate Programs works with associate deans, department chairs, faculty directors, program coordinators, and staff directors to ensure the quality, availability, and accessibility of classes and resources across the Rio Grande Valley region.
-The Associate Dean for Research and Graduate Programs provides oversight over class scheduling, academic and program policy development and review, and will ensure that practices and policies are enforced and aligned with national/federal, state, institutional and college policies and initiatives as they pertain to the curriculum at the graduate level.
-The Associate Dean for Research and Graduate Programs manages curriculum and student advising matters including requests for waivers, substitutions, applications for admission, applications for graduation, among other student related graduate education issues.
-The Associate Dean for Research and Graduate Programs fosters a culture of research and enhances the competitive position of the college, supports the submission of proposals for external funding, expands opportunities for research-based professional development of faculty, and works with faculty to expand graduate program offerings including at the doctoral level.
+Associate Dean for Graduate Studies: Under the Dean's direction, provides leadership for the development and maintenance of graduate educational programs within the College of Education and P-16 Integration, with the exception of doctoral programs.
+The Associate Dean for Graduate Studies works with associate deans, department chairs, faculty directors, and graduate program coordinators to ensure the quality, availability, and accessibility of classes and resources across the Rio Grande Valley region.
+The Associate Dean for Graduate Studies supports class scheduling, academic and program policy development and review, and ensures that practices and policies are enforced and aligned with national/federal, state, institutional and college policies and initiatives as they pertain to the curriculum at the graduate level.
+The Associate Dean for Graduate Studies manages curriculum and student advising matters including requests for waivers, substitutions, applications for admission, application for graduation, among other student related graduate education issues.
+The Associate Dean for Graduate Studies provides oversight for student success initiatives, degree progression, and student appeals and grievances processes at the graduate level.
+This individual also facilitates student-related events including recruitment and orientation events, and promotes student engagement through student groups and networking events.
+The Associate Dean for Graduate Studies monitors overall quality, rigor, and relevancy of graduate programs and oversees graduate curricular matters within the college.
+The Associate Dean for Graduate Studies will work closely with the Graduate College and the Offices of Student Success, Strategic Enrollment, Student Affairs, and other operations and student service units across the institution.
+This individual contributes to maintaining a culture of continuous improvement for student success and contributes to the establishment and maintenance of strong P-16 partnerships.